 Management measures, controls and procedures

 The identification of environmental aspects will highlight critical areas of environmental management, which should be further addressed depending on the severity of impact.
-Written controls, procedures, instructions or other documentation outlining the approach to managing those impacts should be provided.
+Written controls, procedures, instructions or other documentation outlining the approach to managing those impacts, should be provided.

 Environmental Risk Assessment Process